makerdao/community/governance/votes/Executive vote - April 18, 2024.md

 #### [Gnosis] Onboard USDC

-This item proposes to onboard USDC as collateral on the Gnosis Chain.
+This item proposes to onboard USDC (Circle USDC) as collateral on the Gnosis Chain.

 #### [Gnosis] Onboard USDT